decentralized-identity/trustdidweb-v03/spec/specification.md

 ### DID Method Processes

+The [DID Method Operations](#did-method-operations) reference several processes that are executed during DIDDoc generation and DID resolution verification.
+Each of those processes is specified in the following sections.

 #### DID Generation and Validation Parameters

 Entries in the `did:tdw` [[ref: DID Log]] file contain as the 4th item in the